 The 20-, 14-, 7-, and 5-Meals-Per-Week Plans

-Each of these meal plans allows a student to access either of the all-you-care-to-eat campus dining halls (Marquis and Upper Farinon) and, using Meal Exchange, Lower Farinon Commons, Gilbert’s Café, and ECO Cafe for the number of times each week specified in the plan name.
+Each of these meal plans allows a student to access either of the all-you-care-to-eat campus dining halls (Marquis and Upper Farinon) and, using Meal Exchange, Lower Farinon Commons, Gilbert’s Café, ECO Cafe, and Simon’s Market for the number of times each week specified in the plan name.
 Meals must be eaten during the designated week and do not carry forward from week to week or semester to semester.
-There are four meal periods on most Mondays through Saturdays when the meal plan is in effect.
-Those periods are:

 Meal Exchange